Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations

 In quantum computers with local-only addressing, each edge requires a noisy two-qubit gate operation \cite{lotshaw2022scaling} to compile $\exp(-i \gamma C)$.
 This case presents an obvious advantage for sparsified instances with fewer edges.
-For global-gate compilations more involved compilations are required.
+For global-gate compilations more involved compilation schemes are required.